nutanix-japan/Karbon_Monitoring_Logging_Material/appendix/create_kube.rst

 Cluster properties
 ++++++++++++++++++

-In the Karbon UI, hoover over the just created cluster (wordpress in our example) and click on it.
+In the Karbon UI, hover over the just created cluster (wordpress in our example) and click on it.

 .. image:: images/21.png